-As well as being a filmmaker Danny is also an academic, and one day an Indian student brought him an article from the Indian press about the death of Nadira, the last of the great Jewish actors.
+As well as being an award winning filmmaker, Danny used to be an academic, and in 2006 an Indian student who knew he was Jewish brought him an article from the Indian press about the death of Nadira, a Jew who was a great actress in Indian cinema.
 He was intrigued, he knew there were Indian Jews but had no idea there was such a prominent Jewish film star.
-So, he took himself off to India to explore if there was enough material to make a film about Nadira and soon found out she was just the tip of the iceberg, and so the making of SHALOM BOLLYWOOD began.
+So, he took himself off to India to explore if there was enough material to make a film about Nadira, but quickly discovered she wasn’t the only Jewish star in Bollywood, but one of many Indian Jewish cinema greats!
+Thus, the making of SHALOM BOLLYWOOD began.

 As a vegetarian, Danny nominates India as his favourite never go hungry film shoot location.